GamesDevDave/Lost-in-Purgatory/readme.md

 This project was created for Unity 2019.4.1.f1.

 The project has been created with a barebones folder structure and sample assets.
-The settings have been optimized for best 3D quality without adding any additional packages to the project.
+The settings have been setup for URP.
+I would only reccomend using URP if you are developing for multiple platforms or if performance takes priority over quality.

-For 2D projects, go to Edit -> Project Settings -> Editor and set the "Default Behaviour Mode" to 2D.
-Do this at the start so that imported assets are optimized automatically.
+For 2D projects use the defalt render pipeline repo found here https://gamesgit.falmouth.ac.uk/projects/GA/repos/blank-unity-project/browse

 Please fork this repository, then rename and clone it to begin working on your project.